knadh/dictpress/docs/documentation/docs/api/search.md

 # Search

 ### GET /api/dictionary/:fromLang/:toLang/:searchWords
-Search the dictionary and retrieve paginated results.
+Search the dictionary and retrieve paginated results. `:searchQuery` should be URL encoded.

 #### Request